Dev-Craig44/node.js/README.md

 - [College: public/readme.txt](College/public/readme.txt) — "This is a readme file!
 I love this shit!"

 _I've kept all subfolder README files untouched and linked them above so your future self can find context quickly._

+## Express Async Errors

+Our try/catch saved us from repetitive try/catch blocks, but we have to remember to call it EVERY TIME.

+- Download NPM package `npm i express-async-errors`